om-makode-official/VIPER_Architecture_Project/README.md

 ### Phase 2 – User Registration

 - In this phase, I added a Registration screen so new users can sign up and save their login details
 - A Register button is added on the login page
 - When you tap it, it opens a new screen with two text fields:
 - Enter Email
 - Enter Password

 - After pressing the Register button, the app saves the user’s email and password in UserDefaults using the key "registeredUsers"
 - If the email is already registered, it shows a message that the user already exists

 <br><br>

 VIPER Flow (Registration)

-- RegisterView – Shows two TextField and Register button
+- RegisterView – It shows two TextField and Register button
-- RegisterPresenter – Connects the View and Interactor.
+- RegisterPresenter – It connects the View and Interactor.
 Sends user input to the Interactor and handles results
-- RegisterInteractor – Handles the main logic, like checking if the user already exists and saving data to UserDefaults
+- RegisterInteractor – It handles the main logic like checking if the user already exists and saving data to UserDefaults
-- RegisterRouter – Manages navigation, After a successful registration, it goes back to the Login screen
+- RegisterRouter – It manages navigation, After a successful registration, it goes back to the Login screen
-- RegisterBuilder – Connects all VIPER parts together and build a view for Register Page
+- RegisterBuilder – It connects all VIPER parts together and build a view for Register Page

 <br><br><br><br>